HomeKia

 Fuel Economy

-Factor in the 34 miles travelled using just the battery, the Sportage Plug-In Hybrid is capable of 84 MPGe (miles per gallon equivalent) in combined city/highway driving.
+Factoring in the 34 miles traveled using just the battery, the Sportage Plug-In Hybrid is capable of 84 MPGe (miles per gallon equivalent) in combined city/highway driving.
 When operating as a regular hybrid, it achieves 35 mpg combined; all-wheel-drive versions of the Sportage Hybrid (not plug-in) run to 38 mpg combined.
-To compare, the RAV4 Prime is rated at 42 miles in electric mode, 94 MPGe/38 mpg combined.
+Total range for the Kia Sportage Plug-in Hybrid is 430 miles, according to the EPA.
+An all-wheel-drive Kia Sportage Hybrid (non-plug-in) is good for up to 521.

-Plus a fair bit of ingenuity.
-For example, when not being used to hold drinks, the center console’s cupholder area can transform into a storage place for larger items.
-Then there’s the one control that can either adjust the audio volume or the cabin temperature, depending on which mode is selected.
-We applaud the idea and the intention of keeping things as tidy as possible, but we’d gladly accept dedicated controls for each function because we don’t want to think about those modes when we’re driving.
+For example, when not being used to hold drinks, the center console’s cup holder area can transform into a storage place for larger items.
+Then there’s the one control that can adjust either the audio volume or the cabin temperature, depending on which mode is selected.
+We like the idea and the intention of keeping things as tidy as possible, but we’d gladly accept dedicated controls for each function because we don’t want to think about those modes when we’re driving.

-We have nothing but praise, though, for the swish unit that houses dual instrument cluster/infotainment displays, the 39.5 inches of rear legroom, and the 34.5 cubic feet of luggage space behind the rear seats.
+We have nothing but praise, though, for the expansive unit that houses dual instrument cluster/infotainment displays, the 39.5 inches of rear legroom, and the 34.5 cubic feet of luggage space behind the rear seats.
 The other Sportage variants have more rear legroom and cargo space, admittedly, but they don’t have this PHEV’s larger battery.
-This is still objectively roomy and bigger than the RAV4 Prime.

 Striking Exterior